smorad/um_cisc_7404/09_ac.typ

 *My suggestion:*
 - Try A2C first, solid actor-critic method, easy to implement
 - Regularization (weight decay, layer norm, etc) helpful
+- You can make any algorithm work with enough effort!